bleykauf/aisim/README.md

 atoms = ais.prop.free_evolution(atoms, t1)
 ```

-The current position of the atoms is stored in `atoms.positions` and the `tim` attribute has changed accordingly:
+The current position of the atoms is stored in `atoms.positions` and the `time` attribute has changed accordingly:

 ```python